 Jackson Marsh Wildlife Area

-Jackson Marsh Wildlife Area is a 2,312 acre property located in eastern Washington County north of Hwy 60.
-Find it from the intersection of Highways 45 and Highway 60 near the Village of Jackson, go east on Highway 60 three miles, then north on County Highway G which bisects the Wildlife Area.
-The property is comprised mostly of forested wetland surrounded by grasslands, croplands, scattered ponds and wetlands, feeder streams, and small woodlots.
+Jackson Marsh Wildlife Area is a 2,312-acre property located in eastern Washington County north of Hwy 60.
+Find it from the intersection of Highway 45 and Highway 60 near the Village of Jackson, go east on Highway 60 three miles, then north on County Highway G which bisects the Wildlife Area.
+The property is comprised mostly of forested wetland surrounded by grasslands, croplands, scattered ponds and wetlands, feeder streams and small woodlots.

 Jackson Marsh was approved as a state Wildlife Area in 1952 because of its value for wildlife and the hunting opportunities close to the Milwaukee Area.
 Land acquisition has proceeded slowly since then, with 2300 acres now under state ownership.
 The core of the property is the 1,571-acre Jackson Swamp Natural Area consisting of lowland hardwoods, cedar and tamarack.
 Around the perimeter of the woodland, two areas have been developed as dike flowage areas, and several additional potholes have been constructed.
 Upland fields, previously farmed, have been planted to trees and permanent grassland or are sharecropped to provide wildlife food and cover.